Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

 - About six hours after the operation, you can have drinks;

-- Avoid strenuous activities for the first two weeks after the surgery; and
+- Avoid strenuous activities for the first two weeks after the surgery, and

 Continue reading to get more information on other varicocelectomy aftercare.

-How to Sleep after Varicocele Surgery?
+What to Avoid after Varicocele Surgery?

 What to Eat to Ensure Faster Recovery after Varicocele Surgery?

-Exercising after Varicocelectomy
+Exercising After Varicocelectomy

 Having Sex After Varicocele Surgery

-Getting Back to Work after Varicocele Surgery
+Getting Back to Work After Varicocelectomy

-Removing Bandages and Sutures after Varicose Vein Surgery
+Removing Bandages and Sutures After Varicose Vein Surgery

 Possible Side Effects of Varicocele Surgery

 Just like other surgical procedures, varicocele has short-term and long-term side effects.
 Usually, the doctor will inform his patient of the possible complications of the surgery in the consultation session.
-Along with the side effects of anesthesia, varicocele surgery has some possible side effects such as:
+Along with the side effects of anesthesia, varicocele surgery has some possible side effects, such as: